 My main intellectual fields are science and technology studies, media studies, cultural sociology, consumer culture, cultural sociology, cultural studies and sound studies.
 A topic I’m very interested in is the process of digitization in media and cultural consumption and especially how digital technologies co-evolve together with everyday practices.

-As said, I’m founding member of the Research Unit PaSTIS at the Department Fisppa and since 2012 I’m also Adjunct Lecturer in Sociology of Consumption and Marketing at the IUSVE University in Venice.
-Since 2014 I have got the ‘abilitation’ (here in details) to became Associate Professor in Cultural Sociology (14/C2) in the Italian academic system.
-In 2016 I have been re-elected (up to 2018) for a second term as Secretary of STS Italia, the Italian Society for the Social Study of Science & Technology, which gathers more than a hundred italian STS scholars.
-Since 2010 I’m co-editor-in-chief of the journal “Tecnoscienza” and I’m also member of the boards of the journals “Studi Culturali“, “Sociologica” and “Dancecult“.
+I’m founding member of the Research Unit PaSTIS at the Department Fisppa and since 2012 I’m also Adjunct Lecturer in Sociology of Consumption and Marketing at the IUSVE University in Venice.
+Since 2014 I have got the ‘habilitation’ (here in details) to became Associate Professor in Cultural Sociology (14/C2) in the Italian academic system. between 2013 and 2018 I have been Secretary of STS Italia, the Italian Society for the Social Study of Science & Technology, which gathers more than a hundred Italian STS scholars.
+Since 2010 I’m co-editor-in-chief of the journal “Tecnoscienza” and for the period 2019-2021 I’m also I’m also co-editor-in-chief of the journal “Studi Culturali” (and I’m also member of the boards of “Sociologica” and “Dancecult“).

-I have published more then sixty academic book chapters and articles in journals such as «Journal of Consumer Culture», «Cultural Sociology», «CSCW», «Appetite», «Modern Italy», «Journal of Science Communication», «Journal of Peer Production», «Rassegna Italiana di Sociologia», «Polis», «Sociologica», «Studi Culturali», «Tecnoscienza», etc. A comprehensive list of my publications is this website and in my full CV in pdf here.
+I have published more then sixty academic book chapters and articles in journals such as «Journal of Consumer Culture», «Cultural Sociology», «CSCW», «Appetite», «Modern Italy», «Journal of Science Communication», «Journal of Peer Production», «Rassegna Italiana di Sociologia», «Polis», «Sociologica», «Studi Culturali», «Tecnoscienza», etc. A comprehensive list of my publications is in this website and in my full PDF CV (above).

 Back to the recent past, in 2012 I have published in Italian, with Il Mulino publisher, my PhD research on the consumption and music listening technologies, titled Oggetti da ascoltare.
 HiFi, iPod e consumo delle tecnologie musicali [Objects to be listened.
 Hifi, iPod and the consumption of music technology].
 It is a qualitative research on the users of musical technologies, albe to reveal the process of co-construction between technologies, their users and the cultural framework in which this relationships takes shape.